Feasibility study for a digital governance project in Khyber Pakhtunkhwa

 - Increased empowerment and participation: Online usage levels by the more vulnerable population groups.

 - Improved access: Number of service users stemming from the remote rural areas.

-In this endeavour, GFA is supported by the e-Governance Academy Foundation of Estonia and the Tech Valley of Pakistan.
-The feasibility study aims to present a case for potential follow-up measures to be financed by KfW on behalf of the German Federal Ministry for Economic Development and Development (BMZ).
-The study will look at a number of relevant areas for potential financing measures that include digital infrastructure, hardware and software for digital services along with employment creation within the IT sector.
+In this endeavour, GFA was supported by the e-Governance Academy Foundation of Estonia and the Tech Valley of Pakistan.
+The feasibility study presents a case for potential follow-up measures to be financed by KfW on behalf of the German Federal Ministry for Economic Development and Development (BMZ).
+The study looks at a number of relevant areas for potential financing measures that include digital infrastructure, hardware and software for digital services along with employment creation within the IT sector.